vasukara13/Custom-protocol-for-SDRs-using-TCP/README.md

 --> ./client

->run server and client in seperate terminals.
+Run server and client in seperate terminals.
->change the *ip to the local ip of the machine you are running.
+Change the *ip to the local ip of the machine you are running.
->To change file source change the "file_name" in struct config
+To change file source change the "file_name" in struct config

 MORE FUNCTIONS WILL BE IMPLEMENTED IN THE FUTURE.